josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 <SideNote>You could also do this same thing with React's old class-based syntax, but it's being more or less phased out, so it doesn't seem worth going into here.</SideNote>

-Here's the same thing in Vue 2:
+Here's the same thing in Vue 2, in a `.vue` component file:

 ```vue
 <!-- CounterButton.vue -->